The Blockchain race in healthcare has yet to begin

 Shiny toys don’t guarantee shiny results

-Blockchain today is a shiny toy, but it’s still far from
+Blockchain today is a shiny toy, but it’s still far from practical.

 KLAS context and insight.

 Just a decade or so ago one could have argued that electronic health records (EHRs) might be shiny toys, far from reality or practicality.
 While the value and clinical effectiveness of EHRs are widely researched and disputed, it’s common knowledge that nearly all hospitals use EHRs, with billions of dollars across the industry put into development, support, purchases, and enhancements of those systems today.
 With regard to Blockchain, the question stands, over the next decade, will Blockchain see such a rise?
 The handful of respected healthcare professionals who have shared their views with KLAS thus far have a difficult time seeing the landscape beyond the mountain of uncertainty and hesitation today.
 One CIO shared with KLAS that they are “watching Blockchain” but “don’t think anything is happening.
 Some payers are using it.
 Some claims clearinghouses are using it.
 It is something that could be really cool, but it is still really in its infancy, and there are not a lot of use cases you can attach to it.”
 The shine from what healthcare provider organisations today perceive as a “shiny toy” is far from shiny results.
 With the continued advance towards and pressure from value-based payment and models, the industry is turning its focus to practical results.

 So, what does all this mean for Blockchain in healthcare?
 Is it doomed?